GDPR, DATA PROTECTION ACT 2018, FREEDOM OF INFORMATION ACT 2000 – ADAVISTA CAN GUIDE YOU THROUGH IT

 MEET THE TEAM

-I am educated to A Level standard in a wide range of subjects.
-My main specialism at school was Modern Languages, an interest I have continued ever since.
-My range of Languages covers most of the world including French, German, Spanish, Russian and Mandarin Chinese.
-I can also speak a smattering of others, such as Moroccan Arabic and Norwegian.
+Robyn is educated to A Level standard in a wide range of subjects.
+Robyn’s specialism at school was Modern Languages – an interest she has continued ever since.
+Her range of languages covers most of the world – French, German, Spanish, Russian, Mandarin Chinese are the main ones with a smattering of others thrown in, such as Moroccan Arabic and Norwegian.

-After leaving school, I fulfilled a life’s ambition to see the world through HM Diplomatic Service.
-During my working life of 19 years with the Foreign Office, I was lucky to travel the world and complete a wide variety of work.
-The most relevant being my work as a Trainer (accounts; IT; Data Protection and Freedom of Information) and my attaining Associate status of the Chartered Institute of Personnel and Development (CIPD) with a Certificate in Training Practices.
-I spent the last three years of my time in the Foreign Office as a Data Protection Casework Officer and Trainer putting the legislation into the workplace and training others in using the legislation as well as compliance.
+After leaving school, Robyn fulfilled a life’s ambition to see the world through HM Diplomatic Service.
+During her working life of 19 years with the Foreign Office, Robyn was lucky to travel the world and complete a wide variety of work.
+The most relevant being her work as a Trainer.
+This included accounts; IT; Data Protection and Freedom of Information and her attaining Associate status of the Chartered Institute of Personnel and Development (CIPD) with a Certificate in Training Practices.
+Robyn spent the last three years of her time in the Foreign Office as a Data Protection Casework Officer and Trainer.
+This included putting the legislation into the workplace and training others in using the legislation as well as compliance.